 AGL Crib Point Gas Import Jetty and Pipeline Project

-AGL and APA Group are jointly proposing a new Gas Import Jetty & Pipeline Project (GIJPP) for Crib Point.
-The project seeks to import liquefied natural gas at Crib Point and transfer it to the Victorian Transmission System (VTS) east of Pakenham via a new high-pressure pipeline.
+AGL and APA Group jointly proposed a new Gas Import Jetty & Pipeline Project (GIJPP) for Crib Point to supply imported natural gas for residential, commercial and industrial customers across south-eastern Australia.

 Gas Import Jetty Works (AGL)

-- Continuous mooring of a ship known as a Floating Storage and Regasification Unit (FSRU) at Berth 2 of the existing Crib Point Jetty.
-The FSRU has the capacity to store and convert liquid natural gas (LNG) to a natural gaseous state; and
+- A permanently moored ship – known as a Floating Storage and Regasification Unit (FSRU) – at Berth 2 of the existing Crib Point Jetty.
+The FSRU would store and convert liquid natural gas (LNG) to a natural gaseous state; and

 Pipeline Works (APA Group)